Mengyue-Li/Community-PSF/README.md

 ## Note:
 The dataset stored in this repository is same to the dataset in figshare(https://doi.org/10.6084/m9.figshare.28395707).
 Running each line of code on a recommended computer takes about 1-5 seconds, except for "Step 2: Predictability comparison among random forest models" in Fig.2's code, which takes 20-30 minutes.

+# License
+This project is covered under the GNU GENERAL PUBLIC LICENSE Version 2 (GPL-2).